Clemapfel/Mousetrap.jl/docs/src/index.md

 # Mousetrap

 Welcome to the documentation of Mousetrap.jl, a GUI engine for Julia.
+Mousetrap was created and designed by [C. Cords](https://clemens-cords.com).

 This page contains a [manual and tutorial](#manual), as well as an [index](#index) of all [functions](./02_library/functions.md), [classes](./02_library/classes.md), and [enums](./02_library/enums.md).

-To download and install mousetrap, follow the directions on the [official GitHub page](https://github.com/Clemapfel/mousetrap.jl#installation).
+To download and install mousetrap, follow the instructions on the [official GitHub page](https://github.com/Clemapfel/mousetrap.jl#installation).

-Mousetrap was created and designed by [C. Cords](https://clemens-cords.com).

-Mousetrap.jl, the non-Julia components of mousetrap, this documentation and all its original assets, are licensed under [lGPL3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html#license-text), meaning they can be used in both free, open-source, as well as for-profit, proprietary projects.
+Mousetrap.jl, the non-Julia components of mousetrap, this documentation, and all its original assets, are licensed under [lGPL3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html#license-text), meaning they can be used in both free, open-source, as well as for-profit, proprietary projects.

 For frequently asked questions, see [here](#FAQ).